-2.2 Effects of Bit-stuffing, worst case
+2.2.
+Effects of bit-stuffing, worst case

-In CAN, six consecutive bits of the same polarity (111111 or 000000) is used for error and protocol control signalling.
+In CAN, six consecutive bits of the same polarity (111111 or 000000) are used for error and protocol control signalling.
 To avoid these special bit patterns in transmitted frames, a bit of opposite polarity is inserted after five consecutive bits of the same polarity.
 By reversing the procedure, these bits are then removed at the receiver side.
 This technique, which is called bit-stuffing, implies that the actual number of transmitted bits may be larger than the size of the original frame, corresponding to an additional transmission delay which needs to be considered in the analysis.

-According to the CAN standard [13], the total number of bits in a CAN frame before bit-stuffing is:
+According to the CAN standard [15], the total number of bits in a CAN frame before bit-stuffing is:

-$$8s + 47$$ (3)
+$$8s + g + 13 \tag{3}$$

-where s is the number of bytes of payload data (s = [0, 8]) and 47 is the number of control bits in a CAN frame.
-The frame layout is defined such that only 34 of these 47 bits are subject to bit-stuffing (see Figure 1).
+where s is the number of bytes of payload data (s = [0, 8]) and g + 13 is the number of bits in the control part of the CAN frame.
+The frame layout is defined such that only g of these g + 13 bits are subject to bit-stuffing (see Figure 1).
+In the standard format g = 34 and in the extended format g = 54.
 Therefore the total number of bits after bit-stuffing can be no more than:

-$$8s + 47 + \left\lfloor \frac{34 + 8s - 1}{4} \right\rfloor \tag{4}$$
+$$8s + g + 13 + \left\lfloor \frac{g + 8s - 1}{4} \right\rfloor \tag{4}$$ before stuffing \rightarrow 111110000111100001111....

-Intuitively the above formula captures the number of stuffed bits in the worst case scenario, shown in Figure 2.
+Intuitively the above formula captures the number of stuff-bits in the worst case scenario, shown in Figure 2.